bennettslin/yearlings_bobtail_app/audio-slider-notes.md

 * Reconsider ways to allow audio slider to be longer. (/)
     * Allow title to go to min width before shrinking audio. (/)

+* Allow Verse and sliderVerse to not care about sliderTouched. (/)
+    * Just distinguish between beforeCursor, onCursor, and afterCursor. (/)

 * Calculate to accommodate outer borders for SliderStanzas.

-* Allow Verse and sliderVerse to not care about sliderTouched.

 * Allow slider verse to highlight upon hover?
     * Interactivated verse needs to change z-index based on access on.